keithnlarsen/restmvc.js/README.md

 I plan to provide a tool that will eventually auto-generate a project structure for you, but for now, you have to lay it out as follows.

     /controllers
-    /controllers/person.js
+    /controllers/{entity_name}.js
     /models
-    /models/person.js
+    /models/{entity_name}.js
     /routes
-    /routes/person.js
+    /routes/{entity_name}.js
     app.js

-### Models
+### Creating a Model

+Models are just standard Mongoose models, you can create a new model by creating a javascript file inside of the 'models' folder.
+You need to name the file, and the export the same.
+Your object will get a Mongoose object passed to it, you use that to create your model.

-Models are just default Mongoose models, an example of how you'd define one is like the following:
+Here's an example of how you'd define one:

     exports.person = function (mongoose) {
         var Schema = mongoose.Schema;